pgautoupgrade/docker-pgautoupgrade/README.md

 the official Docker PostgreSQL container has no ability to handle version upgrades, which leaves people to figure it out manually (not great): https://github.com/docker-library/postgres/issues/37

+## WARNING!
+Backup your data!

+This Docker container does an in-place upgrade of the database data, so if something goes wrong you are expected to already have backups you can restore from.

 ## Building the container